emu-wg/teap-errata/section-4-2-13.md

       value as the request nonce except the least significant bit MUST be set to one (1).

 EMSK Compound MAC

-      The EMSK Compound MAC field is 20 octets.
-This can be the Server MAC (B1_MAC) or the Client MAC (B2_MAC).
       The computation of the MAC is described in Section 5.3.
+This can be
+      the Server MAC (B1_MAC) or the Client MAC (B2_MAC).

 MSK Compound MAC

-      The MSK Compound MAC field is 20 octets.
-This can be the Server MAC (B1_MAC) or the Client MAC (B2_MAC).
       The computation of the MAC is described in Section 5.3.
+This can be
+      the Server MAC (B1_MAC) or the Client MAC (B2_MAC).